amoe/occupations-browser/doc/notes.md

 ** This might need prototyping in python
 * Radial bands shading
 * Re-centre of nodes with animating nodes to new re-centered layout
-* Pick a random node as root to begin with?
 * Depth limitation
 * Animate nodes to new re-centred layout
-* Mock-up visuals for compound / group operations on a branch
-* Create a taxonomization relationship by dragging to widget